Ra007hul/FlightAndSearchService/README.md

  - clone the project on your local
  - Execute `npm install` on the same path as of your root directory of the download project
  - Create `.env` file in the root directory and add the following environment variable
       - `PORT=3000`
- -Inside the `src/config` folder create a new file `config.json` and then add the following piece of code
+ - Inside the `src/config` folder create a new file `config.json` and then add the following piece of code

  ```
 {